 In March 2015, Canadian Zinc updated the Prairie Creek Mineral Resource estimate based on additional drilling completed between 2012 and 2014 and new engineering parameters.
 Measured and Indicated Resources now total 6.59 million tonnes averaging 10.2% Zn, 9.5% Pb and 147 g/t Ag; while Inferred Resources are 7.09 million tonnes averaging 11.7% Zn, 9.6% Pb and 177 g/t silver.
 Proven and Probable Reserves remain unchanged.

-The Comapny has successfully progressed through numerous Environmental Assessments for permitting relating to exploration programs that led up to the recently completed, five-year, regulatory process to secure operating permits.
+The Company has successfully progressed through numerous Environmental Assessments for permitting relating to exploration programs that led up to the recently completed, five-year, regulatory process to secure operating permits.
 As a result, the Company has an extensive environmental database that forms a sound environmental basis for the operation of the project.
-CZN holds permits for the exploration, development and operation of the Prairie Creek Mine.
+CZN holds permits for the exploration, development and operation of the Prairie Creek Mine, and the Company is presently engaged in Environmental Assessment for the all season road.
 For more detail on these applications please refer to our Permitting/ Permits section on this website.